|

 From Tutuala I hitchhiked back to Lospalos.
 Traffic is really slim.
 I got lucky with some Australians who were driving to Com for the eclipse.
 They dropped me off at Bauro.
 From Bauro you can go to Com, Lautem, Lospalos, or directly to Baucau and Dili.

-The only advice I can give you – ask the locals and don’t be afraid to hitchhike.
+The best piece of advice I can give you is to ask the locals and don’t be afraid to hitchhike.

 2 Comments